freedomofpress/securedrop/docs/development/getting_started.rst

 <https://docs.securedrop.org/>`__ and fix any mistake in accordance to
 the :doc:`documentation guidelines <documentation_guidelines>`.

-Documentation tasks (bug and improvements), ordered by priority:
+Documentation tasks (bugs and improvements), ordered by priority:

 * `High <https://github.com/freedomofpress/securedrop/issues?q=is%3Aopen+is%3Aissue+label%3Adocs+label%3AP-high>`__
 * `Unspecified <https://github.com/freedomofpress/securedrop/issues?q=is%3Aopen+is%3Aissue+label%3Adocs>`__